 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-My Funded Futures is $272 cheaper to get started.
-DayTraders charges $379 one-time.
-My Funded Futures charges $107/mo (monthly subscription).
+My Funded Futures is $446 cheaper to get started.
+DayTraders charges $469 one-time plus a $130 activation fee.
+My Funded Futures charges $153/mo (monthly subscription).

 When comparing withdrawal frequency, the gap between payouts matters.
-DayTraders has no minimum profitable days requirement between withdrawals.
-My Funded Futures requires 5 profitable trading days between each withdrawal — at 20 trading days per month, that works out to roughly 4 payouts per month.
+DayTraders requires 8 profitable trading days between each withdrawal, while My Funded Futures requires 0 profitable trading days.
+At 20 trading days per month, that means DayTraders can request roughly 2 payouts per month versus My Funded Futures's 20.

 DayTraders has a lifetime withdrawal cap of $150,000across all accounts — once you've withdrawn that much total, the account is done.